imgag/COVID-19/Variant_calling.md

 # Variant Calling
 ## Methods from Paper: ["Evaluating assembly and variant calling software for strain-resolved analysis of large DNA viruses"](https://academic.oup.com/bib/article/22/3/bbaa123/5868070)
-## Variant calling Parameters

 To compare the performance of different variant callers,we used the following tools:
 - LoFreq (parameter: -q 20 -Q 20 -m 20):
   - LoFreq separates true LFV from erroneous variant calls by using Phred-scores as probability error in a Poisson-binomial distribution.
 The consensus sequence of each sample was used as its own reference to call LFV, in order to avoid calling high-frequency non-reference bases due to an inadequate choice of a single reference sequence for all samples used by LoFreq to call variants, i.e. nucleotides at low allelic frequency differing from the consensus at a specific genomic position [659]" from [here](https://backoffice.biblio.ugent.be/download/01GY7GK7NPE15KKNYZNP8K8XYC/01GY7GQHFYX9WY4GEE0Z874QK0).
-  - "LoFreq v2.1.3.1 package, setting the strand bias threshold for reporting a variant to the maximum allowed value by using the option “--sb-thresh 2147483647” to allow strand-biased variants to be retained, to account for the non-random distribution of reads due to the design of the amplification panel."
+  - setting the strand bias threshold for reporting a variant to the maximum allowed value by using the option “--sb-thresh 2147483647” to allow strand-biased variants to be retained, to account for the non-random distribution of reads due to the design of the amplification panel."
 - VarScan2 (--min-avg-qual 20 --p-value 0.01)
 - FreeBayes (--p 1 -m 20 -q 20 -f 0.01 --min-coverage 10)
 - BCFtools (--p 0.01 —ploidy 1 -mv -Ob)